ziqiwuoa/clqa_paper/README.md

 # Question Answering
 The QA models are trained based on the code base from huggingface, for more information please see [transformers examples](https://github.com/huggingface/transformers/tree/master/examples/pytorch/language-modeling).
+The code is in the `zhbert` folder.

 ## Requirements and Installation
 Huggingface transformers version 4.13.0 dev and above is required.